jmhammond/mathsquirrel.com/content/calc/chapter5/section1/index.md

 title: section 5.1
 mathjax: true
 showbreadcrumbs: true
-showtoc: true
+showTableOfContents: true
 tocopen: false
+showDate: false
 ---

-Section 5.1 Areas
+Areas
 <!--more-->

 We have found areas under the curve which are the signed area between a function and the $x$ axis, but what about finding the area between two different functions?